radical-cybertools/radical.pilot/docs/source/user_guide/00_getting_started.rst

-A :class:`radical.pilot.Session` is the root object for all other objects in RADICAL- Pilot.  :class:`radical.pilot.PilotManager` and :class:`radical.pilot.UnitManager` instances are always attached to a session, and their lifetime is controlled by the session.
+A :class:`radical.pilot.Session` is the root object for all other objects in RADICAL- Pilot.  :class:`radical.pilot.PilotManager` and :class:`radical.pilot.UnitManager` instances are always attached to a Session, and their lifetime is controlled by the session.

 A Session also encapsulates the connection(s) to a backend `MongoDB